LinearValues/Boom-Technologies/README.md

 ## §1 | Repository Information

 Welcome to the Boom Technologies repository.
-You can find all of the information relating towards the Boom Technologies foundation in this repository.
+You can find all of the essential information relating towards the Boom Technologies foundation in this repository, including the divisional regulations and the foundation's structural backstory.

 ## §2-1 Foundation Group
 https://www.roblox.com/groups/3822208/Boom-Technologies